-- 1. Choose a small topic you can closely investigate (not just highlight) in 8 minutes. - 2.
+- 1. Choose a small topic you can closely investigate (not just highlight) in 7 minutes. - 2.
 Choose a topic that will interest a broad audience of non-specialists. - 3.
-Do more than talk for 8 minutes include Q&A, an activity, or a short discussion. - 4.
-Consider doing the kind of teaching you are likely to do for your TA assignment this does not need to be an 8-minute lecture.
+Do more than talk for 7 minutes include Q&A, an activity, or a short discussion. - 4.
+Consider doing the kind of teaching you are likely to do for your TA assignment this does not need to be a 7-minute lecture.

-A good lesson, even an 8-minute one, will have:
+A good lesson, even a 7-minute one, will have: